SlashDB/timesheet-demo/README.md

 }
 ```

-Then, if everything goes according to plan, in JSON form, we return the new token to the user.
+Then, if everything goes according to plan, we return the new token to the user.

 ```go
 tc := struct {